EKnapik/MatrixLib/README.md

 works on the command line similar to how the python idle works.
 This idle program contains scope, variable memory and its own C-style syntax.

+IMPORTANT:
+When making a matrix or vector with the mkMat and mkVec functions mkMat takes an int which is the numnber of elements in the array and an array of doubles for that array mkMat will consider it to be structured such that element 0 is row 0 column 0 and element 1 in the array is row 0 and column 1.
+THIS IS ROW MAJOR STORAGE FOR THE ARRAY mkMat assumes the array will be in ROW MAJOR ORDERING

+mkVec assumes that element x is in the array at index 0 and element y is at index 1 and so on..

+Vectors are considered to be a Nx1 matrix so multiplication must be done accordingly

 Library Commands:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 You are able to define any Vector or Matrix by using the following type declaration